griffithlab/rnabio.org/_posts/0008-06-02-Team_Assignment_ExpressionDE.md

 Teams can now use `Stringtie` to estimate the gene expression levels in their sample and answer the following questions:

 1. Based on your stringtie results, what are the top 5 genes with highest expression levels across all knockout samples?
 What about in your rescue samples?
 How large is the overlap between the two sets of genes?
+(Hint: You can use R for this analysis)

 ## Differential Expression